build a temporary folder on disk

 Regular spaced and random data

-In order to contrast particular statistical methods for spatial point pattern analysis we construct two artificial data sets.
+To contrast particular statistical methods for spatial point pattern analysis, we construct two artificial data sets.
 One data set, berlin_random, consists of point data randomly distributed over the area of Berlin.
-The other data set, berlin_regular consists of point data that is fairly regular distributed across the area of Berlin.
+The other data set, berlin_regular, consists of point data fairly regularly distributed across Berlin.

 Before we start with the data generation we have to set the geographical extend.
 Hence, we load the the sf object containing Berlin’s district borders (berlin_sf).